f1lander/TickTock/README.md

 1.Click on time picker "Alarm"
 2.Select the hour
 3.Select the minutes (step in 5 minutes)
-4.Click in "OK"
+4.Click on "OK"
-5.Click in "Set alarm"
+5.Click on "Set alarm"

-AUTHOR: Edax Uclés - Web Developer
+AUTHOR: Edax Uclés